Council approves Castle Creek Bridge improvements to begin in the spring

 In order to widen that sidewalk, the road will have to be narrowed by 2 feet.
 That has caused some consternation by motorists and nearby residents who already feel the two-lane road is too congested.
 About 27,000 vehicles pass over the bridge daily.

 In response, the city did multiple experiments last year that widened the sidewalk with temporary barriers.
 It led to a 67 percent increase by pedestrians and cyclists during that time, according to city officials.
 They also reported that the experiment determined there was no substantial impacts to traffic flow and traffic patterns created by the proposed design.

-The overhaul of the corridor and the nearby bus shelters will necessitate closing the thoroughfare for 22 days this summer.
+The overhaul of the corridor and the nearby bus shelters will necessitate closing the thoroughfare off and on this spring, summer and fall.